blog

 The unofficial holiday grew in popularity, particularly among young single people across China.
 Then, in 2009, online retail giant Alibaba realized that they could target the market of young single people eager to spend money on themselves.
 They initially promoted their Taobao store, which is an online marketplace similar to eBay, encouraging brands to offer promotions and discounts.
 Alibaba ended up generating about $7 million in sales that first year.

-The Growth of Singles’ Day
+The growth of Singles’ Day

 Since then, more and more brands have joined in, and the revenue has only increased.
 In 2011, global brands Gap and RayBan threw their hats in the ring, opening stores on Alibaba in order to participate.
 This was the first step in globalizing Singles’ Day sales.